itsamrit/DSA/README.md

+🟢Learn the techniques of all question which method will be used so that even implementation fails,u get points

 🟢Only normal queue & deque has front back

 lexographically maximum no subset more than 10 questions with different just remember it is solved by stack